 A verified incident of domestic violence, dating violence, sexual assault, or stalking.
-For instances of domestic violence, dating violence, sexual assault, or stalking, the threat may be established through documentation outlined in section 16-VII.D, or by any proof accepted by GHURA.
+For instances of domestic violence, dating violence, sexual assault, or stalking, the threat may be established through documentation outlined in section 16-VII.D.
+In order to request the emergency transfer, the requestor must submit an emergency transfer request form (HUD-5383) (Exhibit 16-4 of this ACOP), although GHURA may waive this requirement in order to expedite the transfer process.

 GHURA will immediately process requests for transfers due to domestic violence, dating violence, sexual assault, or stalking.
 GHURA will allow a tenant to make an internal emergency transfer under VAWA when a safe unit is immediately available.
+The PHA defines immediately available as a vacant unit that is ready for move-in within a reasonable period of time, not to exceed 15 days.
 If an internal transfer to a safe unit is not immediately available, GHURA will assist the resident in seeking an external emergency transfer either within or outside GHURA's programs.